 - Place all ingredients in a blender and process until smooth.

-- Cloves are one of those things where a little goes a long way.
-I use home-canned bread-and-butter pickles that already have cloves in them, so I generally don’t add any additional.
+- Ground cloves are one of those things where a little goes a long way.
+I use home-canned bread-and-butter pickles that already have cloves in them, so I generally don't add any additional.

 - I like a dressing that actually pours, so I usually add a little water at the very end to get the desire consistency.